shenchingtou/shenchingtou.github.io/_lgbtq/lgbtq-hk-quick-guide.md

 [May Chow, voted best female chef in Asia](http://www.scmp.com/lifestyle/food-drink/article/2054152/hong-kongs-may-chow-voted-asias-best-female-chef-talks-about), owner of [Little Bao](http://www.little-bao.com/), is “openly gay” (in her own words, on TV interviews)

-## **8) What’s some good Hong Kong LGBTQ content to check out?**
+## 8) What’s some good Hong Kong LGBTQ content to check out?

 Hong Kong has quite a bit of gay, lesbian, and even trans content.
-You can check out my list of [Hong Kong LGBTQ Podcasts, Videos, and Youtube Channels](http://thecupandtheroad.com/2018/10/16/lgbtq-podcasts-youtube-channels-hk/) for online media.
+You can google them or look at my Chinese queer media post for my archived list dump.

 In general, the city has produced a fair amount of films, has out celebrities, media professionals, and (for some odd reason) chefs.
 In addition, there are active online communities, especially in Facebook and Whatsapp groups.
 I’ve included a sampling online publications and groups, but nothing should be taken as representative of a monolithic Hong Kong queer culture, which gaps between local Cantonese and English speakers, ethnic groups such as Filipinos, and other affiliations.